Frequently Asked Questions (FAQs)

 Select the appropriate subject below for frequently asked questions.

 If you are reporting a spill, leak, or release of petroleum products, hazardous materials, gases, or a geohazard event that requires an immediate emergency response, please call the Arkansas Department of Emergency Management, 1-800-322-4012, then contact the Arkansas Department of Energy and Environment at 501-682-0716.
 Please leave a message and your call will be returned.

 You can report anything that you think is polluting the air, land, or water.
 When in doubt, contact us.

 Select a link below to report a pollution problem.

-To search database information to find out the businesses permitted by ADEQ in your community, view the ADEQ Facility and Permit Summary (PDS) search form.
+To search database information to find out the businesses permitted by DEQ in your community, view the DEQ Facility and Permit Summary (PDS) search form.

 To search these databases select a link below.

 - Regional Solid Waste Management Districts Complaints & Inspections Data